-Elkton-Pigeon-Bay Port Laker Schools utilizes Danielson's Framework for Teaching Evaluation.
+Church School utilizes Danielson's Framework for Teaching Evaluation.
 Download a copy of the Framework and rubric here.
-The following adaptations have been made, in accordance with Michigan State Law, and with the permission of the Danielson Group:
+The following adaptations have been made, in accordance with Michigan State Law:

 - 1. Danielson's evaluation levels of unsatisfactory, basic, proficient, and distinguished have been replaced with the required labels of ineffective, minimally effective, effective, and highly effective. - 2.
-Criteria is added to the end of each evaluation to address: Attendance record, Disciplinary record, Accomplishments and contributions above normal expectations, and Non-required but relevant special training.
+Criteria is added to the end of each evaluation to address: Attendance record, Disciplinary record, Accomplishments and contributions above normal expectations, and Non-required but relevant special training. - 3.
+These changes do not negatively impact the validity or reliability of the Danielson Framework.